antonzagorskii/rickai/README.md

 # Rickai

-Gem which will help you to do integration with Rick.io the fastest way
+Gem which will help you to get integration with Rick.io the fastest way

 ## Installation